jamespettigrew/zds/README.md

 The application can be exited via `Ctrl-c`.

 Upon starting, the provided source `.json` and [relations](#relations) files will be indexed.
-You will then be prompted to build a query, providing source file, path and search value.
+You will then be prompted to build a query, providing source file, JSON path and search value.

+Leave the search value blank if you wish to search for objects that have no value for the specified path.

 **Constraints**:
 - Search values are exact matched.
 - Nested objects can be searched, and arrays can be searched, but objects within arrays cannot be searched.
-- Leave the search value blank if you wish to search for objects that have no value for the specified path.

 Any matching objects will be returned in pages:
 - To view the next page, press the right arrow key.